VickiFu/reading/README.md

 You will always fail with the time.
 If you didn’t reach the goal, you basically fail.
 Even luckily you reached the goal, you probably will create a new goal.
 You will fail with the new goal eventually.
 Or you decide to quit, the goal you originally achieved will be faded away because someone else did a better job, or opposite nobody cares it anymore.
 No matter what, with the limit lifetime everyone has, everyone fails in the end.

-So you don’t need feel scared of anything since you know the final result.
-But you can define the world with your own vision in the given time you have.
+In this way you don’t need feel scared of anything since you know the final result.
+What's more, you will have opportunity to define the world with your own vision in the given time you have.

 I start to track what I read: short articles and books, and what I am thinking.
 If everyone is a human Intelligent model, it will be identified by the input and output.
 The input will be the information you consume, and the output is the decision you made and reflect on the work you have and the code you built.